guoyu07/skynet-6/README.md

 # skynet
-This is to be kept a secret, if administration finds out about this it may be shut down and everyone will know that you're a little snitch.

-Remember, snitches get stiches.

-<--------------------------------------------------------------------->

 Skynet is a website I built to play broswer games and make it easier to share game files between people.

-If you are on the school network use this link > https://d1n0cz3q6i4lsz.cloudfront.net/download.html
+If your firewall blocks the normal domain, use this one > https://d1n0cz3q6i4lsz.cloudfront.net/download.html

 If you are anywhere else you can use this link > https://www.skynetgames.net